 - Note: It is strongly recommended to deactivate the spatial indexes before running a CityGML import on a big amount of data and to reactive the spatial indexes afterwards.
 This way the import will typically be a lot faster than with spatial indexes enabled.
-The situation may be different if only a small dataset is to be imported.
-Deactivating normal indexes should however never be required. - Note: Activating and deactivating indexes can take a long time, especially if the database fill level is high.
-Note that the operation cannot be aborted by the user since this could result in an inconsistent database state.
+The situation may be different if only a small dataset is to be imported. - Note: Activating and deactivating indexes can take a long time, especially if the database fill level is high.
+Note that the operation cannot be aborted by the user since this would result in an inconsistent database state.